LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 [^6]: discrete/continuous.
 The example I give is a discrete case and we'll get to continuous cases later
 [^7]: The dependence only on the immediate precessor is sometimes referred to as the ["Markov Assumption" or "Markov Property"](https://en.wikipedia.org/wiki/Markov_property).

-It allows the user to investigate systems (physical, statistical or a mix of both), particularly those that have some sort of equilibrium where the process will converge.
-In the above you can see the immediate ability to investigate probability distributions, but "so what" you might ask.
-Sure I can see how one state can progress to the next, but how does that help me _represent_ a distribution.
+It allows the user to investigate systems (physical, statistical, or a mix of both), particularly those that have some sort of equilibrium where the process will converge.
+In the above, you can see the immediate ability to investigate probability distributions, but "so what," you might ask.
+Sure, I can see how one state can progress to the next, but how does that help me _represent_ a distribution?
 I will delay this until after I also discuss Monte Carlo methods.
 For now, another question you might be having is "when _is_ there an equilibrium state?"

 ### Detailed Balance

 Detailed balance is a condition that ensures that (but is not required for) Markov Chains converge to the target distribution over time[^8].
-It requires that for a Markov process with transitions from state $$i$$ to state $$j$$ are described by the transition matrix $$P_{ij}$$ that for discrete state space (like above)[^9]
+It requires that for a Markov process with transitions from state $$i$$ to state $$j$$ are described by the transition matrix $$P_{ij}$$, that for a discrete state space (like above)[^9]:

 [^8]: Detailed balance is not only a concept in Markov chains, it also relates to many physical phenomena (e.g. Einstein and his description of radiation emission and absorption), but I discuss it as such for brevity.
 [^9]: I'm using relatively non-standard notation here, but I want to be consistent with the above rental car example.